Home

 • Collateral documents (if applicable)

-Are there any tax benefits on education loans?
+15. Are there tax benefits on education loans?

-Yes, under Section 80E of the Income Tax Act, you can claim tax deductions on the interest paid on your education loan for up to 8 years.
+Yes, under Section 80E of the Income Tax Act, you can claim a tax deduction on the interest paid for up to 8 years.

 Raghuvamshi Kanukruthi